Free kick (Australian rules football): Spot

+When a free kick is spotted away from the infringement, it is awarded to the nearest player to the spot rather than to the infringed player.

 50-metre penalty

-If play has stopped for a free kick or mark, and a second infringement occurs before the free kick has been taken, then a 50-metre penalty is awarded, which moves the spot of the original free kick 50m closer to the goal-line.
+If play has stopped for a free kick or mark, and a second infringement occurs before the free kick has been taken, then a 50-metre penalty is awarded, which moves the spot of the original free kick 50 metres closer to the goal-line.
 The second infringement is usually against the player who has the original free kick (e.g. for slowing play down by running across the mark, or by a late hit after a mark), but the same rule applies for any second infringement occurring anywhere on the field.
-In the latter circumstance, the greater penalty of a 50m-penalty or a free kick at the spot of the second infringement is applied.
+In the latter circumstance, the greater penalty of a 50-metre penalty or a free kick at the spot of the second infringement is applied.

-The "Protected Area"
+The "protected area"

-When a player takes a free kick, the laws of the game stipulated that a protected area exists around him.
-The protected area is the corridor ten metres to either side of the ball-carrier backwards from the mark, including a ten metre semicircle behind the player with the ball.
+When a player takes a free kick, the laws of the game stipulate that a protected area exists around the person in possession.
+The protected area is the corridor ten metres to either side of the ball-carrier backwards from the mark, including an additional semicircle with a 20-metre width (10 metres to the left and right of behind the player with the ball) and 5 metres behind the ball carrier as well.
+Additionally, there is an extra five metres of the protected zone behind the player on the mark; a prominent example of this specific infringement can be seen here.

 The laws of the game state that no player from either team is allowed within the protected area zone until the free kick is taken or play-on is called.
-If a player from the attacking team is within the zone, the umpire will blow time off until he leaves the zone; if a player from the defending team is within the zone, a 50-metre penalty is applied, unless he is following an opponent within 2 metres.
+If a player from the attacking team is within the zone, the umpire will blow time off until he leaves the zone; if a player from the defending team is within the zone, a 50-metre penalty is applied unless the player is following an opponent within two metres.

-The protected zone has varied in size and shape over the history of the game, and was most recently adjusted in 2016 when it was increased from five metres to ten metres.
+The protected zone has varied in size and shape over the history of the game, and was most recently adjusted in 2021 to prevent any lateral movement from the player on the mark.

 Staging

-Players may attempt to deliberately drawing contact to the head or fall forward from a push in an attempt to stage for a free kick, similar to diving or flopping in soccer and other codes.
+Players may attempt to deliberately draw contact to the head or fall forward from a push in an attempt to stage for a free kick, similar to diving or flopping in soccer and other codes.
 In the AFL, such infractions may be penalised with fines by the tribunal.